J.R.R. Tolkien’s Sacramental World, Part Three: Language

 You know what I love about Tolkien?
 That he didn’t seek to be a Hemingway or Joyce by creating a ‘new’ language and divorcing style and substance.
 He used English in all its plainness, yet it became something immortal and, yes, new.

 Of course, Tolkien used the English language to tell the stories which went along with his invented languages.
-I suppose that he wanted other people to read these stories.
+I suppose that he wanted other people to read them.
 Thank goodness.
 Notice, however, the great diversity in Tolkien’s English style, which is adapted according to scene and society, ranging from the earthy speech of Hobbition to the courtly language of Gondor.
 The Common Speech used around Farmer Maggot’s table or in the Bathing Song at Crickhollow differs markedly from that same language used in Aragorn’s rendition of the story of Beren and Luthien, or the Eagle’s proclamation of the downfall of the Lord of the Rings.
-As noted by Tom Shippey (J.R.R.
-Tolkien: Author of the Century [Boston: Houghton Mifflin, 2000], 209), the latter calls to mind the Authorized Version of the Bible:
+As noted by Tom Shippey, the latter calls to mind the Authorized Version of the Bible.
+[3]

-The great thing about all of this, the reason why we receive this linguistic pluriformity in the story as good and natural (which is what the person cited earlier might have been getting at by “plainness”), is that the language used in The Lord of the Rings is informed both by the speaker and (in all but the worst cases) by the reality to which the speaker refers.
+The reason why we receive this linguistic pluriformity in the story as good and natural, which is what the person cited earlier might have been getting at by “plainness,” is that the language used in The Lord of the Rings is informed both by the speaker and (in all but bad cases) by the reality to which the speaker refers.
 The peoples of Middle Earth, with their respective stories and cultures and concerns, are embodied in the various languages and different dialects that they use.
-However, these people (e.g., the four main Hobbit characters) are not locked into themselves so to preclude the expression or enjoyment of anything higher, or lower, than their own immediate experiences.
-Or, it they are, part of the point of the adventure is to “expand the horizons” of both the adventurers and those who will eventually listen to their narratives.
+However, these people, most notably the four main Hobbit characters, are not locked into themselves so to preclude the expression or enjoyment of anything higher or lower than their own native culture, social climate, or everyday experiences.
+Part of the point of the adventure is to “expand the horizons” of both the adventurers and those who will eventually listen to their narratives.
 In this sense, the Quest is deeply humane.
 Tolkien’s most admirable characters can, in most cases without affectation, and often with genuine enjoyment, accommodate themselves to a wide variety of social situations.
-Gandalf is, perhaps, the preeminent example of this virtuous social dexterity (otherwise known as tact).
-The Hobbits can also rise, or fall, to the occasion.
-The only people who speak and act the same way all the time are snobs (Denethor) or scum (the Orcs).
+Gandalf and Aragorn are perhaps the preeminent examples of this virtuous social dexterity, but the Hobbits can also rise, or fall, to the occasion.
+The only people who speak and act the same way all the time are either snobs (Denethor) or scum (the Orcs).

 It would be unnatural, in fact ridiculous, if the Eagle had proclaimed the news of the downfall of Sauron using the rustic dialect of, say, the Gaffer Gamgee.
 In fact, if the plain and honest Gaffer were ever privy to such an absurd display, he might strongly suspect that some sort of snobbish insult was intended.
 The goodness of the best of the “ordinary” characters, Sam being the greatest of these, is revealed (in part) by the fact that they are, without pretentiousness, able to admire and enjoy that which is above them.
 Conversely, the goodness of the extra-ordinary characters, such as Gandalf, Aragorn, and Faramir, is revealed (in part) by their ability to enjoy and respect that which is below them.
 Such goodness would be destroyed if everyone insisted upon everyone else being, and speaking, just like oneself.